 There is just something you need that you didn’t get.

-Maybe you need more education about your body.
+- Need more education about your body.

-Maybe you need to understand more about how your pleasure works.
+- Need to understand more about how your pleasure works.

-Maybe you don’t have the skills to really identify what you want and get those things in your sexual relationship.
+- Don’t have the skills to really identify what you want and get those things in your sexual relationship.

 There are so many things that hold people back about their sexuality that often we just haven’t had any space or permission to do the work to heal it, or to talk about it in a way that helps us grow.